 We now have the ability to grow or graft bone where it is needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore optimal function and esthetics.
 There are many types of bone grafting procedures as outlined below.

-For more information about Dental Bone Grafting or to make an appointment, please use our Contact Us form below or call our office: Seattle Office Phone Number 206-783-9672.
+For more information about Dental Bone Grafting or to make an appointment, please use our Contact Us form below or call our office: Ballard Oral Surgery Phone Number 206-783-9672.
 Read Patient Reviews below.

 Sinus Floor Bone Grafting